WindVeg/wind-change-on-plant-growth/README.md

 # Demo
+Download Things in demo folder, and run demo.py cell by cell.

 Run Fig1~Fig4.py cells one by one, and the path should be replaced by requirements.

 The LAI data can download from: https://doi.org/10.5281/zenodo.7649107